marcusbritanicus/NewBreeze/README.md

 * libdjvulibre-dev (libdjvulibre-dev)

 ### Known Bugs
-* Extended copy/move causes crashes.
-Disabled by default.
-* Reloading causes custom folder icons not to be rendered
+* Reloading causes custom folder icons not to be rendered in some cases

 ### Upcoming
 * Any other feature you request for... :)